 - Golden French Lentil Soup

 The most delicious and comforting deconstructed Lasagna Soup, packed with vegetables!
 This healthy and cozy one-bowl-meal is vegan and easily gluten-free.

 - 1 medium yellow onion, diced

 - 2 tsp Italian seasoning

-- 8 uncooked lasagna sheets, broken into small pieces (can swap for gluten-free lasagna)
+- 8 uncooked lasagna sheets, broken into small pieces

 - 2 cups fresh spinach